-Line 3(b) - The credit generated not used during the first year of operations may be carried forward for a period that shall not exceed four years beginning in the first taxable year in which the exempt business generates net income.
-Detail on this line the amount of credit claimed in each one of the previous taxable years beginning on the date in which the same was generated and enter the total in the box.
+Line 1 - The credit generated not used during the first year of operations may be carried forward for a period that shall not exceed four years beginning in the first taxable year in which the exempt business generates net income.
+Submit a detail including the amount of credit claimed in each one of the previous taxable years beginning on the date in which the same was generated.

-Line 5 - Enter the amount of credit to be claimed against the tax liability for the current year.
+Line 2 - Enter the amount of credit to be claimed against the tax liability for the current year.
 Transfer to Schedule Y Incentives, Part II, line 5(b).